Home Vancouver Events Calendar Vancouver Pride Festival in 2024 Vancouver’s Pride Parade in 2024

-Vancouver’s Pride Parade
+Vancouver’s Pride Parade in 2024

 Vancouver Pride Festival

 The next Vancouver Pride Parade happens on Sunday, August 4th, in 2024.
+On the same day, there’s also a Pride Boat Party with Vancouver Boat Parties.

 Vancouver Pride Parade

-The parade is part of Pride Week and the Vancouver Pride Festival which take place between late July and the BC Day Holiday Monday.
+The parade is part of Pride Week and the Vancouver Pride Festival which take place between late July and the BC Day holiday Monday.
 The parade takes place on the last Sunday of the festival.

 BC Day Long Weekend

-When and Where
+When and Where is the Parade

 Last year the Vancouver Pride Parade took place on August 6th.
 In 2024 the parade happens on Sunday, August 4th.